![]() ![]() |

 Steenbeck (starting first the lighter colours):

 *NOTE: later on I found out that on the Kfir the Green is not FS34227 as seen of F-4's and F-16's but FS34424 for which RAF colour Sky Type "S" is an approximation.
+Also, on the C.7 the blue in the IAF roundel should be slightly lighter blue than on earlier jets.
 Other areas were hand painted like

 the vertical tail top and some smaller panels and edges black.
 Masking